Illinois Felony Charges

 Released, Jail or Post Bail?

-Meeting With Client
+Meeting with the Client

-At the beginning of the case, if you hire the Law Office of Nir Basse, we will meet to review the evidence/discovery once it is tendered to us by the State’s Attorney.
+At the beginning of the case, if you hire the Law Office of Nir Basse, we will meet to review the evidence/discovery once it is tendered to us by the State's Attorney.
 The number of times we need to meet will depend on whether we seek to negotiate a plea in the case, or try to beat the charges in trial or by Motion.
 The complexity of the case and the amount of evidence and witnesses will also impact the meeting frequency and necessity.
 With the recent technological and internet advancements for remote meetings, the ability to meet remotely has greatly increased efficiency and saved our clients countless hours of travel and parking expenses.
 The option for an in person meeting or a remote meeting is always available.

 ILLINOIS FELONY PROCESS